oduwsdl/hypercane/docs/source/caching.rst

 All subsequent Hypercane commands run in the same shell will use this database as their cache.
 When working with a single collection, this is often the best choice.

 .. note::
-    `We are evaluating whether or not caching services like Squid might successfully handle HTTPS requests from Hypercane. <https://github.com/oduwsdl/hypercane/issues/16>`_ Once we make this determination, we may abandon MongoDB in favor of more standardized caching.
+    `We are evaluating whether or not caching services like Squid might successfully store HTTPS responses sent to Hypercane. <https://github.com/oduwsdl/hypercane/issues/16>`_ Once we make this determination, we may abandon MongoDB in favor of more standardized caching.